 Rumination disorder is another newly recognized eating disorder.

-It describes a condition in which a person regurgitates food they have previously chewed and swallowed, re-chews it and then either re-swallows it or spits it out (13).
+It describes a condition in which a person regurgitates food they have previously chewed and swallowed, re-chews it, and then either re-swallows it or spits it out (15).

-This rumination typically occurs within the first 30 minutes after a meal.
-Unlike medical conditions such as reflux, it is voluntary (14).
+This rumination typically occurs within the first 30 minutes after a meal (16).

-This disorder can develop during infancy, childhood or adulthood.
-In infants, it tends to develop between three and 12 months and often disappears on its own.
+This disorder can develop during infancy, childhood, or adulthood.
+In infants, it tends to develop between 3 and 12 months of age and often disappears on its own.
 Children and adults with the condition usually require therapy to resolve it.

 If not resolved in infants, rumination disorder can result in weight loss and severe malnutrition that can be fatal.

-It actually replaces what was known as a "feeding disorder of infancy and early childhood,” a diagnosis previously reserved for children under seven years old.
+The term has replaced the term “feeding disorder of infancy and early childhood,” a diagnosis previously reserved for children under age 7 (17).

-- Avoidance or restriction of food intake that prevents the person from eating sufficient calories or nutrients.
+- avoidance or restriction of food intake that prevents the person from eating enough calories or nutrients

-- Eating habits that interfere with normal social functions, such as eating with others.
+- eating habits that interfere with typical social functions, such as eating with others

-It’s important to note that ARFID goes beyond normal behaviors, such as picky eating in toddlers or a lower food intake in older adults.
+It’s important to note that ARFID goes beyond common behaviors such as picky eating in toddlers or lower food intake in older adults.